Twisted conjugacy and separability: Profinite groups

 We say that a topological group \(G\) is \emph{topologically finitely generated} if it admits a finitely generated subgroup \(\langle g_1,\ldots,g_n\rangle\) that is dense.
-In \cite{ns07-a}, Nikolov and Segal proved the following celebrated \lcnamecref{thm:fgprofiniteissc}. \begin{theorem} Topologically finitely generated profinite groups are strongly complete. \end{theorem}
+In \cite{ns07-a}, Nikolov and Segal proved the following celebrated \zcref[nocap,noref]{thm:fgprofiniteissc}.